Prajwalgowda1718/Subtitle_.srt_to_plain_Text_Converter/README.md

 ## Steps:

-1.Run the python script You will get the simple GUI like below
+1. Run the python script You will get the simple GUI like below

  ![image](https://github.com/user-attachments/assets/a48d1522-902d-4f9b-8453-0196a0aa934e)

-2.click on browse
+2. click on browse

-3.select the .srt file
+3. select the .srt file

-4.click convert
+4. click convert

-5.click save Output as .txt file or just copy the text
+5. click save Output as .txt file or just copy the text

 6. Click Clear to add new file to convert